hashworks-code/littlebrahma.v2/_caseStudy/caseStudy2017.md

             With the various festivals as the backdrop, carelessness in public property, vandalism, pain of saree shopping were some of the tongue in cheek examples that we have tried to showcase with subtlety."

-cHead5: "Bringing old stories into the pop culture:"
+cHead5: "Bringing old stories into the pop culture"

 cContent5: "Little brahma as a brand takes inspiration from the creative storytelling and symbolism that is deep rooted in our culture and heritage from time immemorial.
 This can be seen in the architecture and artifacts left behind by our ancestors and forefathers for eons.
 As Brahma is the god of creation, we took inspiration from this to create